Paris: prosecutors open terror investigation into knife attack | DW | 04.10.2019

 Visions in the night

-French media reported that the attack suspect, who was shot dead after killing three officers and an administrator and seriously injuring one more person, converted to Islam 18 months ago, fueling speculation that religious radicalization may have played a role in the attacks.
+French media reported that the attack suspect, who killed three officers and an administrator and seriously injured one more person, converted to Islam 18 months ago, fueling speculation that religious radicalization may have played a role in the attacks.

 According to France Info and BFM TV, the wife of the suspect told police that her husband had visions and made incoherent remarks on the eve of the attack.
 She also told investigators that he had the feeling that he was insufficiently appreciated by his superiors and had not received the promotion that he believed he deserved, FranceInfo said, citing a source close to the investigation.

-The 45-year-old suspect, who was 70% deaf, worked as a technology administrator in the police intelligence unit and had two children.
+The 45-year-old suspect, who was 70% deaf, worked as a technology administrator in the police intelligence unit since 2003 and had two children.

-A mourning ceremony was held outside the Paris police headquarters on Friday morning to remember the victims of the attack.
+Officials said on Friday morning that the suspect does not have a history of psychiatric problems.

 The attacks came a day after French police officers went on strike across the country to protest a growing mental health crisis in the force.